 Compliance Standard iii) independent professional observers; and, Arrangements in Place/Action Taken There are no independent professional observers on the Pension Fund Panel, however the Fund's investment adviser attends all meetings where investments are discussed.
-The Fund actuary, the external auditor and the performance measurement service provider Action Complies with Principle?
-Yes/No/Partial Partial Reason for non- Compliance (if applicable) An independent professional observer has not been considered necessary in the past. attend meetings as required.
-There is a cost associated with having an independent professional observer on the Panel and it is not clear that any benefits would outweigh the cost. iv) expert advisors (on an ad-hoc basis).
+The Fund actuary, the external auditor and the performance measurement service provider, among others, attend meetings as required.
+Action Complies with Principle?
+Yes/No/Partial Partial Reason for non-Compliance (if applicable) An independent professional observer has not been considered necessary in the past.
+There is a cost associated with having an independent professional observer on the Panel and it is not clear that any benefits would outweigh the cost.
+An independent professional can be engaged for one-off projects when necessary. iv) expert advisors (on an ad-hoc basis).
 The Pension Fund Panel investment adviser attends all meetings.
+Other specialist advisers are engaged when necessary.
 Yes That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights.
 All Panel members and observers are treated equally in terms of access to papers, training, and participation in the decision making process.
 Yes Selection and Role of Lay Members That committee or panel members are made fully aware of the status, role and function they are required to perform on either a main or secondary committee.
-New Panel members are offered induction training and copies of key documents, such as the Statement of Investment Principles.
+New Panel members are offered induction training and copies of key documents, such as the Investment Strategy Statement.
 They are required to agree to the Northumberland County Council Code of Conduct for Elected Members as applied to voting co-opted members of the Council.
 Yes That at the start of any meeting, committee members are invited to declare any financial or pecuniary interest related to specific matters on the agenda.
 Declaration of interests is a standard procedure at the start of all Pension Fund Panel meetings.
 Declarations are noted in the minutes.
 Yes